pgourlain/vscode_erlang/README.md

 ## Editing support
 - Syntax highlighting
+- Shows errors and warnings while you type (requires File/Auto Save to be on)
 - Go To Definition/Peek Definition
 - Hover help for standard functions
 - Hover for project functions showing head clauses